danRtech/danRtech/README.md

 ## Hi there 👋
-- 🚀 I’m currently working on a Shopify app.
-Leveraging Spring Boot, MVC, Spring AI, PostgreSQL and more.
+- 🚀 I’m currently working on a web app development.
+Leveraging Spring Boot, REST, React, PostgreSQL, Spring AI,  ...
 - 💬 How to reach me: www.linkedin.com/in/danilru
 <!--
 **danRtech/danRtech** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.